the-mikedavis/clue/README.md

 $ sass --watch scss:css
 ```

-That converts all the Sass files in the `sass` directory into CSS in the
+That converts all the Sass files in the `scss` directory into CSS in the
 `css` directory.
-So any edits you make to the styling should go in the `sass`
+So any edits you make to the styling should go in the `scss`
 folder.